 Local governments in San Mateo County implement trip reduction programs in response to the requirements under Measure A to, among other things, maintain eligibility for Measure A funds.
 A variety of methods are used.
 Some cities have formed joint powers agencies to implement a common program and to take advantage of the cost effectiveness of consolidated efforts.
 The Cities of Burlingame, Foster City, San Mateo, Redwood City, San Carlos, and Belmont had operated as the Inter-City TSM Agency (ITSMA).
 The Cities of Daly City, South San Francisco, San Bruno, Pacifica, Brisbane, Millbrae, Half Moon Bay, and Colma, had formed the Multi-City TSM Agency (MTSMA).
 In May 2000, these two agencies joined forces in order to provide a comprehensive program of services for the entire County.
 The combined joint powers agency is the Peninsula Traffic Congestion Relief Alliance.
 The cities of Atherton, Hillsborough and the County of San Mateo have also joined the new agency.
-The City of Menlo Park operates independent programs, some of which preceded Measure A. The San Francisco International Airport, the largest employer in San Mateo County, has a TSM/TDM program that includes all tenants with 20 or more onsite employees.
+The City of Menlo Park operates independent programs, some of which preceded Measure A. The San Francisco International Airport, the largest employer site in San Mateo County, has a trip reduction rule for tenants with 20 or more employees to provide commuter benefits to onsite employees.